-Briefly reminding that the Quorum needs 1⁄4 of the committee members to be present.
-Points do not require majority to pass.
-In fact, the only motions requiring a $\frac{2}{3}$ majority are the ones regarding the closure and the tabling of the debate.
+- quorum needs 1⁄4 of the committee members to be present. - points do not require majority to pass. - the only motions requiring a 2/3 majority are the ones regarding the closure and the tabling of the debate.

-Reminding one more time that a roll call vote, in resolution adopting stage, needs to be seconded by 25 members in the General Assembly Committees and 8 in the Economic and Social Council & Regional Bodies.
-Lastly, for a working paper to be considered and introduced on the floor 20 signatories are required for the General Assembly,10 for ECOSOC & Regional Bodies and 5 for the Specialized Agencies.
+- a roll call vote, in resolution adopting stage, needs to be seconded by 25 members in the General Assembly Committees and 8 in the Economic and Social Council & Regional Bodies.

+- for a draft resolution to be considered and introduced on the floor 20 signatories are required for the General Assembly, 10 for ECOSOC & Regional Bodies and 5 for the Specialized Agencies.
 The respective number for amendments is 12 signatories for the GA, 4 and 3 respectively.
-This can also be seen in the following index.